corrode/corrode.github.io/content/blog/ugly/index.md

 The "ugliness" is only skin-deep; Rust's beauty lies underneath the surface!
 And with better semantics comes better syntax.

+If you feel like you're fighting the language, then there's a chance that **the language is speaking to you**.
+It tries to push you into a healthier direction, but if you resist, it will patiently wait until you give in.
+The moment you start to listen to what Rust is trying to teach you, everything snaps into place; writing Rust feels effortless.

+**Better semantics unlock nicer syntax.**
+That means, the more you lean into the core mechanics behind Rust (traits, pattern matching, expressions, composition over inheritance, etc.), the more you can build on these concepts to write code that is readable and extensible.
+The syntax takes a backseat.
+It gives way to semantics, which are much more important.

 If you write Rust like you would write idiomatic code in another language, it will *never feel right*.
 You have to embrace how Rust wants you to structure your code.
 "You can write bad Java code in any language," is a common saying, and I think it applies here as well.